Consensys/doc.ethsigner/docs/HowTo/Use-Multiple-Signers.md

     Files can be added or removed from the directory without needing to restart EthSigner.

 The TOML file name must use the format `[<prefix>]<accountAddress>.toml`.
+The account address must be in lowercase.
 The prefix can be anything you want.
 No two TOML files can have the same key address in the file name, even if the prefix differs.

 Remove the `0x` portion of the account address.
 For example, `78e6e236592597c09d5c137c2af40aecd42d12a2.toml`.